moth-quantum/quantum-audio/README.md

 - **New Architecture:**

   - This project has been restructured for better flexibility and scalability.
-  - Instead of _QuantumAudio_ Instances, the package operates at the level of _Scheme_ Instances that performs encoding and decoding functions independent of the data.
+  - Instead of _QuantumAudio_ Instances, the package operates at the level of _Scheme_ Instances that perform encoding and decoding functions independent of the data.

 - **Feature Updates:**